The History of Mediterranean Archaeology in the Low Countries – TMA & Argos

 Deadline for abstracts: 15 January

 How did Mediterranean Archaeology develop as an academic discipline in the Netherlands and Belgium?
 Who were the key players, where did they work, what did they investigate?
 What were the most important intellectual and methodological currents?
 How was the archaeology of the Mediterranean related to other disciplines in the humanities, the social sciences, and the natural sciences?
-What were the similarities and differences in approach and narrative between the Low Countries and their neighbours?
+What were the similarities and differences in approach and narrative between the Low Countries and their neighbors?
 What were the differences in research focus and approaches between the Netherlands and Belgium?

 This symposium intends to address these questions by bringing together research on the history of archaeology as practiced in the Low Countries in the 19th and 20th centuries.
 We welcome abstracts from all scholars interested in and working on one of the following topics: